Job-21/airbnb-clone-project/README.md

 🧪 Pytest / Postman / Swagger (if applicable)
 Purpose:
 Tools for testing the backend API.
 Pytest is used for unit tests, Postman for manual API testing, and Swagger for API documentation and interactive exploration.

+🗃️ Database Design
+The project is built on a relational database model with key entities representing the core functionality of the platform.
+Below is an overview of each entity, its main fields, and the relationships between them.

+1. 👤 Users
+Represents all registered users on the platform.

+Key Fields:

+id: Unique identifier for the user

+username: User’s login name

+email: User’s contact email

+password_hash: Encrypted password

+role: Indicates if the user is a guest, host, or admin

+2. 🏠 Properties
+Represents listings available for booking.

+Key Fields:

+id: Unique identifier for the property

+title: Name of the property

+description: Detailed description

+location: Address or city of the property

+owner_id: Foreign key referencing the Users table

+Relationship:
+A user (host) can have multiple properties.

+3. 📅 Bookings
+Captures reservations made by users.

+Key Fields:

+id: Unique identifier for the booking

+user_id: Foreign key referencing the Users table

+property_id: Foreign key referencing the Properties table

+check_in: Start date of the stay

+check_out: End date of the stay

+Relationship:
+A booking belongs to one user and one property.

+4. 📝 Reviews
+Stores feedback submitted by users after a stay.

+Key Fields:

+id: Unique identifier for the review

+user_id: Foreign key referencing the Users table

+property_id: Foreign key referencing the Properties table

+rating: Numeric rating score

+comment: Textual feedback

+Relationship:
+A user can leave multiple reviews, each for a specific property.

+5. 💳 Payments
+Handles payment transactions for bookings.

+Key Fields:

+id: Unique identifier for the payment

+booking_id: Foreign key referencing the Bookings table

+amount: Total cost of the booking

+payment_method: Type of payment (e.g., card, mobile money)

+payment_status: Status (e.g., paid, pending, failed)

+Relationship:
+Each payment is tied to one booking.

+🔗 Entity Relationships Summary
+A User can own multiple Properties.

+A User can make multiple Bookings.

+A Booking is linked to one Property and one User.

+A User can leave Reviews on multiple Properties.

+Each Booking has one Payment.